elcheshoro/react-piano/README.md

 # react-piano
-A piano app written in react
+A piano recording app written in react